legends2k/blog/content/note/hello_hugo.md

 +++
-tags = ["hugo", "static site generator"] date = "2016-07-11T17:00:46+05:30"
+tags = ["tech", "tools", "writing"] date = "2016-07-11T17:00:46+05:30"
-description = "a static site generator's capabilities" title = "Hello, Hugo!" mathjax = true
+description = "static site generators and how they can help" title = "Hello, Hugo!" mathjax = true